 The mountain Huayna Picchu (also called Wayna Picchu) is the mountain that appears in the background, in the classic postcards of the lost city of Machu Picchu.
 Only 400 people can access their trails every day.
 Climb Huayna Picchu mountain is the most desired experience in Machu Picchu and is considered among the most amazing short walks in the world.

-Just in mid-December, the Ministry of Culture of Peru allows to book Huayna PIcchu tickets for 2022.
-This causes a race to get the first income to Hayna Picchu mountain during the last days of the year.
-A solution to this problem is to stay alert to the opening of spaces in the official website.
+A solution to this problem is to stay alert to the opening of space on the official website for 2023.
 As soon as tickets are opened for the following year, many people will try to get theirs.
-Here we show you all the important information about the availability and how to book your Huayna Picchu tickets in 2022.
+Here we show you all the important information about the availability and how to book your Huayna Picchu tickets for 2023.

-If you like to know more about Machu Picchu New Schedules, visit this site → MACHU PICCHU RESTRICTIONS 2021
+If you like to know more about Machu Picchu New Rules, visit this site → MACHU PICCHU RESTRICTIONS 2023

 Also known as Waynapicchu, it is the mountain that guards the Inca Citadel in the northern part of the enclosure.
 It is located 2,720 meters above sea level (m.s.n.m.), almost 300 meters above the Inca site.
 More than 600 years ago, on the edges of the mountain, the Incas built stone paths.
 In addition, they built a cave called the Temple of the Moon, a place of worship at the top of the Wonder of the World.